nagydani/seedling/seed/README.md

  * `type` outputs a zero-terminated string (without the trailing zero) popping the reference from the data stack.
- * `write` outputs a given number of bytes from the heap.
-Expects a reference to the first byte and the number of bytes on the data stack.
-Places the bytes actually written onto the data stack.

 All of the above always succeeds.